Amidst the Otemachi district, the political and financial district of Tokyo, Hoshinoya is a food lover’s hideout in Chiyoda.

 Want It To Experience The Ryokan Charm At Hoshinoya For Yourself?
 Journy Can Help.

-For travelers headed to Tokyo in 2019, available beginning April 1 at Hoshinoya Tokyo, we can book you in their “Edo Beauty Stay,” offering guests the opportunity to learn about Japanese culture, featuring workshops about tea ceremonies, the art of shamisen (a traditional guitar-like instrument), origami and seasonal decoration.
-Included in the experience is a rice-based body treatment ideal for rejuvenating skin cells, followed by camellia oil treatment for hair.
+After reading this hotel review, if you want to the ryokan experience for yourself, we can book a guest room as part of their “Edo Beauty Stay,” offering guests the opportunity to learn about Japanese culture, featuring workshops about tea ceremonies, the art of shamisen (a traditional guitar-like instrument), origami and seasonal decoration.
+Included in the experience is a rice-based Japanese-style body treatment ideal for rejuvenating skin cells, followed by camellia oil treatment for hair.
 You’ll also enjoy an Edo period-themed healthy breakfast.
 Priced at 98,000 JPY or approx. USD $868 per person (room rates are separate).